abbreviatedman/node-express-mongodb-unit-02-npm-part-2/2e-api-requests/readme.md

 Test this by first turning the server on with command `node axios.js`.
 Then open up Postman and make a GET request to `localhost:3000/thor`.
 You should see a response filled with movies whose titles contain "Thor" in it.

+Next, test the error condition by changing your code to make a bad request.
+Try changing "themoviedb.org" in your `axios` call to simply "moviedb.org".
+The server will not respond (since there is no server at that address), which simulates the API or database being down.
+You should get a `"message": "failure"` response with the caught error from the catch block.

 Don't forget to turn the server off with `ctrl + c`

 Thanks to the free and amazing Movie Database for the use of their API.